Dynamical obstructions to classification by (co)homology and other TSI-group invariants: Applications

 Recall now that the quotient $\mathrm{Bun}_{\mathbb{C}}(C)/\simeq_{\mathrm{iso}}^{C}$ is in bijective correspondence with the first \v{C}ech cohomology group $H^1(C,\mathbb{T})$ of $C$ with coefficients from $\mathbb{T}$; \cite[Proposition 4.53]{Morita}.
 Utilizing the short exact sequence $0\to \mathbb{Z}\to \mathbb{R}\to\mathbb{T}\to 0$ associated to the universal covering of $\mathbb{T}$ the later is isomorphic to the second \v{C}ech cohomology group $H^2(C,\mathbb{Z})$ of $C$ with coefficients from $\mathbb{Z}$ \cite[Theorem 4.42]{Morita}.
 By Steenrod duality \cite{Steenrod}, and since $C$ is homotopy equivalent to a solenoid complement $S^{3}\setminus \Sigma$, $H^2(C,\mathbb{Z})$ isomorphic to $0$-th Steenrod homology group $H_0(C,\mathbb{Z})$.

 In \cite{BLP2019} it was shown that the \v{C}ech cohomology groups for locally compact metrizable spaces, as well as the Steenrod homology groups for compact metrizable spaces, are quotients of Polish $G$-spaces.
 Moreover all the computations described in the previous paragraph lift to Borel reductions on the level of Polish spaces; see \cite[Lemma 2.14, Theorem 3.12, and Section 5.5]{BLP2019}.
-By \cite[Proposition 4.2]{BLP2019} we have $(\mathrm{Bun}_{\mathbb{C}}(C),\simeq_{\mathrm{iso}}^{C})$ is Borel bireducible with the orbit equivalene relation of the action of $\mathbb{Z}$ on its dyadic profinite completion $\mathbb{Z}_{\boldsymbol{2}}$ by left-translation.
-Moreover, by Borel functoriality of the definable \v{C}ech cohomology---this is proved in \cite{BLPBook}, but for CW-complexes it can be checked by hand---the action of $\mathrm{Homeo}(C)$ on $C$ induces definable endomorphisms of
+By \cite[Proposition 4.2]{BLP2019} we have $(\mathrm{Bun}_{\mathbb{C}}(C),\simeq_{\mathrm{iso}}^{C})$ is Borel bireducible with the orbit equivalence relation of the action of $\mathbb{Z}$ on its dyadic profinite completion $\mathbb{Z}_{\boldsymbol{2}}$ by left-translation, which is Borel bireducible to the equivalence relation $(2^{\mathbb{N}},E_0)$ of eventual equality of binary sequences.
+It turns out that $(\mathrm{Bun}_{\mathbb{C}}(C),\simeq_{\mathrm{iso}})$ is also Borel bireducible to $(2^{\mathbb{N}},E_0)$.
+Indeed, by Borel functoriality of the definable \v{C}ech cohomology---this is proved in \cite{BLPBook}, but for CW-complexes it can be checked by hand---the action of $\mathrm{Homeo}(C)$ on $C$ induces definable endomorphisms of